mhxbe/react-starter/README.md

 [Emotion](https://emotion.sh/) is a CSS-in-JS library designed for writing css styles with JavaScript.
 It allows you to style apps quickly with string or object styles. [`@emotion/styled`](https://emotion.sh/docs/@emotion/styled) is used whose API is heavily inspired from [`styled-components`](https://www.styled-components.com/).

+### Multilinguality

+[react-i18next](https://react.i18next.com/) is a powerful internationalization framework for React / React Native which is based on [i18next](https://www.i18next.com/).

+It uses translation-files in json format which can be found in [src/locales](src/locales).
+It's configured in [src/i18n.ts](src/i18n.ts).

 ### Testing

 [Jest](https://jestjs.io/) is a JavaScript Testing Framework with a focus on simplicity.
 It's configured in [jest.config.json](jest.config.json).